Infill Housing Accelerator Program

 • Implementation | Summer 2026

 • Interested in building a laneway or carriage house?
-Click here to learn more about the City’s program for those.
+Click here to learn more about the City's Laneway and Carriage House program.

 Applicants interested in building duplexes, triplexes and quadraplexes have two options: